IsaacScript/isaacscript/README.md

 These are TypeScript definitions for [The Binding of Isaac: Afterbirth+](https://store.steampowered.com/app/570660/The_Binding_of_Isaac_Afterbirth/).

-The [IsaacScript](https://isaacscript.github.io/) framework automatically uses these definitions.
+[IsaacScript](https://isaacscript.github.io/) mods are automatically configured to use these definitions.

 <br />